ortus-docs/coldbox-docs/models/domain_modeling/index.md

 ```

 The manual addition of the mapping is needed since the ColdFusion ORM loads before anything in our system, so we must tell it beforehand.
 We cannot use the ColdBox Module CFMappings unfortunately.

+## Book Catalog

+Let's say that I want to build a simple book catalog and I want to be able to do the following:

+* List how many books I have
+* Search for a book by name
+* Add Books
+* Remove Books
+* Update Books

+There are several ways I can go about this and your design will depend on the tools you use.
+If you use an ORM like ColdFusion ORM you most likely will use either an [ActiveEntity](http://wiki.coldbox.org/wiki/ORM:ActiveEntity.cfm) approach or build [virtual service layers](http://wiki.coldbox.org/wiki/ORM:VirtualEntityService.cfm) or build a service layer based on our [Base ORM services](http://wiki.coldbox.org/wiki/ORM:BaseORMService.cfm).
+If you are not using an ORM, then most likely you will have to build all object, service and data layers manually.
+We will concentrate first on the last approach in order to do our modeling and then build them out in different ways.